-Frustrated you’re amped up guitar sound is accompanied by an unwanted hissing, humming or buzzing sound?
+Frustrated your amplified guitar is accompanied by an unwanted hissing, humming or buzzing sound?
 Maybe you’re a high gain player and the sounds you need to secure your heaviness come with a frustrating in-between buzz.

-As you can’t always test your pedals through the mains supply of a venue before a gig, it can end up as a nasty surprise when you unexpectedly start creating a huge buzz (not the good kind).
+If you gig, this is a problem too.
+You can’t always test your pedals through the mains supply of a venue before a concert, and it can end up as a nasty surprise when all of a sudden it starts emitting a considerable buzz.

-Many people think gate pedals affect your tone in a bad way.
-As we’ll see in this article, the marginal loss in tone is more than made up for by the improvements.
-In this article we go deep into the pros and cons of using gate pedals, what you should look for when purchasing one and we throw up some of our favourite models that are worth considering.
+In this article, we go deep into the pros and cons of using these pedals, what you should look for when purchasing one and we throw up some of our favorite models that are worth considering.

-If you’re in a rush, here’s our top picks…
+If you’re in a rush, here are our top picks.

 At a Glance: Our Choice of the 5 Best Noise Gate Pedals on the Market

 Note: Clicking the above links will take you to further information, current prices and customer reviews on Amazon.Here’s what we’ll cover in this guide.